Update: see my expanded article about Owens' Winnipeg visits in the Winnipeg Free Press.

-Twice in the 1940s Winnipeg's Osborne Stadium hosted Jesse Owens, one of the world's greatest athletes.
+Twice in the 1940s, Winnipeg's Osborne Stadium played host to Jesse Owens, one of the greatest track and field athletes of all time.

 August 21, 1944, Winnipeg Tribune (source)

-His first visit to Winnipeg was on August 21 - 23, 1944.
-He appeared each evening during a four game series between the Pittsburgh Crawfords and Chicago Bombers of the fledgling United States (Negro) Baseball League, (here are their 1945 lineups.)
+His first visit to Winnipeg was from August 21 - 23, 1944.
+He appeared each evening during a three game series between the Pittsburgh Crawfords and Chicago Bombers of the fledgling United States (Negro) Baseball League, (here are their 1945 lineups.)

-Each evening Owens hosted a series of races against the fastest players from the baseball teams.
-In one race he spotted them a large head start before catching them up, in another he raced hurdles while the others ran on flat ground.
-Finally, he ran against a four man relay team.
-It was then followed by a ten minute address to the crowd.
+Each evening, Owens spoke to the crowd for about ten minutes then hosted a series of races against the fastest players from the baseball teams.
+In one race he spotted them a large head start before passing them, in another he raced hurdles while the others ran on flat ground.

 Top: Palmer in first, Gibb third.
 Winnipeg Tribune (source)